 We collect the necessary definitions to state our results.
 We refer to \cite{BCFT} for more details, and to \cite{wB95,pE99} for general reference.

 Let $M$ be a compact, connected, boundaryless smooth manifold with a smooth Riemannian metric $g$, with non-positive sectional curvatures at every point.
 For each $v$ in the unit tangent bundle $T^1M$ there is a unique constant speed geodesic denoted $\gamma_v$ such that $\dot{\gamma}_v(0)=v$.
 The \emph{geodesic flow} $(g_t)_{t\in\mathbb{R}}$ acts on $T^1M$ by $g_t(v)=(\dot\gamma_v)(t)$.
-The space $T^1M$ is equipped with the distance function
+We equip $T^1M$ with the Manning-Knieper distance function \cite{aM79, knieper98}:

 where $d_M$ is the distance function on $M$ induced by the Riemannian metric.